-The Healthcare Safety Advisory Committee continues to guide healthcareassociated infection (HAI) and preventable adverse event (PAE) reporting efforts in Texas, and provides important information and feedback regarding new and emerging healthcare safety matters.
+The Healthcare Safety Advisory Committee continues to guide healthcare-associated infection and preventable adverse event reporting efforts in Texas and provides important information and feedback regarding new and emerging healthcare safety matters.
 Continued transparency in healthcare is necessary to drive competition amongst healthcare facilities, thus improving patient safety and reducing adverse health conditions.
-Because of this, the Healthcare Safety Advisory Committee recommended at its July 2018 meeting that mandatory reporting of HAIs and PAEs recommence, as there had been ample time for Hurricane Harvey-affected healthcare facilities to resume normal facility operations.
+Because of this, the Healthcare Safety Advisory Committee is working with state partners to improve healthcare literacy among Texans.

-In 2019, the Committee will continue to guide the Department of State Health Services' efforts to improve patient safety in Texas.
-Antimicrobial stewardship will be a high priority, along with reducing transmission of multi-drug resistant organisms, including Candida auris.
-In addition, the Committee will continue discussions regarding HAI data validation processes in order to reduce possible under-reporting of HAIs occurring in healthcare facilities, and evaluate and discuss current and emerging healthcare safety-related issues in order to guide DSHS's response and policies.
+In 2020, the committee will continue to guide DSHS's efforts to improve patient safety in Texas.
+Antimicrobial stewardship will be a high priority, along with reducing transmission of multidrug-resistant organisms, including Candida auris.
+In addition, the committee will continue discussions regarding HAI data validation processes to reduce possible under-reporting of HAIs occurring in healthcare facilities and evaluate and discuss current and emerging healthcare safety-related issues in order to guide DSHS's response and policies.